What does Article 225 cover in the National Electrical Code?

 Prepare for the National Electrical Code (NEC) Articles exam.
 Utilize flashcards and multiple choice questions with explanations.
 Get ready for your exam and achieve success!

 Article 225 of the National Electrical Code specifically addresses Outside Branch Circuits and Feeders.
-This part of the code provides the requirements and guidelines for electrical installations that occur outside of buildings, focusing on circuits that supply power to exterior equipment, outdoor lighting, and other instances where wiring traverses outside of a structure.
+This article outlines the requirements for electrical systems that supply power to outdoor locations and surrounding areas, ensuring safety and proper installation practices for circuits that extend beyond buildings.

 Subscribe